hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **SDG 11 "Sustainable cities and communities":** Improving management of recyclable waste (both organic and non-organic) will allow the communities to be more sustainable.

-**SDG 15 "Life on land":** The focus on reducing the amount of waste and the amount waste going to landfill will protect soils, ground water and air quality, and minimise open burning of waste.
+**SDG 15 "Life on land":** The focus on reducing the amount of waste and the amount waste going to landfill will protect soils, ground waters and air quality, and minimise open burning of waste.